Twofour2/IteratorKit/docs/events.md

 ## Event ordering
 Events will play out in the order they are in the json file.
 ```
+"playerEnter": [
-{
+    { // first event
-    "event": "playerEnter",
         "hold": 5,
         "wait": 5,
         "texts": ["Hello <PlayerName>", "This is the second dialog"]
     },
-{
+    { // second event
-    "event": "playerEnter",
         "texts": ["This will play after the first set of dialogs is done."]
+    }
 }
 ```
 If you want the dialog to show right away, hold and wait are not necessary.